The Travel Trade Crusade – Terms and Condition for ‘Rally’ entry

 4.1.1.
 Direct interactions:

 220.127.116.11.
 You may give us your personal data when you fill in forms or by corresponding with us by post, phone, email or otherwise.
-This includes personal data you provide when you: (i) book a holiday; (ii) request brochures or newsletters to be sent to you; (vi) enter a
+This includes personal data you provide when you: (i) book a holiday; (ii) request brochures or newsletters to be sent to you; (vi) enter a competition, promotion or survey;

-220.127.116.11.
+18.104.22.168.
 If you contact us, we may keep a record of that correspondence;

 22.214.171.124.
 Any postings, comments or other content that you upload or post to on websites.

 4.1.3.
 Third parties or publicly available sources.
-We may receive personal data about you
+We may receive personal data about you from a third party.

 5.1.
 If using our website, you can set your browser to refuse all or some browser cookies, or to alert you when websites set or access cookies.